4ngryR4v3n/fluffy-fiesta/documentation/kali-build-generic-amd64.md

 - Setting up the live-build system
   - Configuring the package list
 - Building the image
-  - Configuring ssh for host-guest communication
+  - Configuring SSH for host-guest communication
   - Transferring the image to the host machine via scp
 - Troubleshooting
   - Additional resources